-2012 adult immunization schedule broadens recommendations for HPV and hepatitis B vaccinationsFebruary 1st, 2012 in Diseases, Conditions, Syndromes /
+2012 adult immunization schedule broadens recommendations for HPV and hepatitis B vaccinationsFebruary 1, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The CDC's Advisory Committee on Immunization Practices (ACIP) now recommends routine HPV vaccination for males aged 11 to 12 years and catch-up vaccination for males aged 13 to 21.
 These are just two of the changes to the 2012 Recommended Adult Immunization Schedule being published February 1 in Annals of Internal Medicine, the flagship journal of the American College of Physicians (ACP).

 In addition to the changes in the HPV vaccine, the ACIP now recommends vaccination against Hepatitis B for adults younger than age 60 who have diabetes, as soon as possible after diabetes is diagnosed.
 Hepatitis B vaccinations should also be given to adults with diabetes aged 60 years or older based on a patient's need for assisted blood glucose monitoring, likelihood of acquiring hepatitis B, and likelihood of immune response to vaccination.